jdpanderson/rhom/README.md

 Notes:
  * Relationships will let you shoot yourself in the foot.
 If you don't define a relationship and try to call it (e.g. intermediaries), it will blow up.
  * Indirect relationships don't populate writer functions.
 This is partially because setting an indirect relation would also implicitly set a direct relationship on two other classes that may not have intended it.
 To give an example based on the sample code above, if user.addPermission() existed you would logically think it would add a permission for that user.
 It would, but it would also add it for the user's entire group - which isn't obvious. user.getGroup().addPermission() is much clearer.
+ * Relations are not automatically cleaned up.
+If you delete a related object, the other end may still think it is related.
+Functionally, this makes no difference; The result will still be that the relation no longer exists.
+The relation key is cleaned up when detected by the relation getter.
+(E.g. user.getRole() where the role has been deleted will return nothing, and internally deletes the relation's internal tracking key.)

 Indexing